 Monitoring your servers is a natural part of a DBA's responsibilities and essential for delivering reliable and stable services.
 But are all SQL monitoring tools created equal?

-This article is about the why, what and how to monitor SQL server.
-With this knowledge in hand you are better equipped to decide what you need from a monitoring tool and how to benefit from it.
+This article concerns the why, what, and how to monitor SQL servers.
+With this knowledge in hand, you are better equipped to decide what you need from a monitoring tool and how to benefit from it.

-Just about the first thing you want to do as a DBA is to see the status of the database instances you manage – and that’s where we start with SQL monitoring.
-With only a handful of instances you may be able to do it by hand, but once the numbers start increasing you will need some kind of tool or solution to help you.
-And that’s where you face the first question – what kind of monitoring tool should I go for?
+The first thing you want to do as a DBA is to see the status of the database instances you manage – and that’s where we start with SQL monitoring.
+With only a handful of instances, you may be able to do it by hand, but once the numbers start increasing, you will need some kind of tool or solution to help you.
+And that’s where you face the first question – what monitoring tool should I use?

-First of all – why do you want to monitor all those SQL instances?
-It may sound like a simple question, but lets look closer at some reasons for monitoring instances:
+First, why do you want to monitor all those SQL instances?
+It may sound like a simple question, but let's look closer at some reasons for monitoring instances:

 It may be a simple question, but there is a lot you can monitor:

 Monitoring collects data.
-This needs to be stored if it is to be used later for analyzing trends or reporting.
+This needs to be stored to be used later for analyzing trends or reporting.

-The more data you collect, and the more frequent you collect it, the more space you will need to store the data.
-So you should consider:
+The more data you collect, and the more frequently you collect it, the more space you will need to store the data.
+So consider the following:

 Monitoring should be done continuously as long as the server is in operation.

-Some parameters like cpu load should be monitored very frequently, like every second, in order to provide a good and detailed profile of load on the server.
+Some parameters, like CPU load, should be monitored very frequently, like every second, to provide a good and detailed profile of the load on the server.

-For each parameter we need to find the optimum frequency.
-Too frequently will produce a load on the system being monitored and generate too much data to be stored.
-If not often enough, data will not be detailed enough to let you analyze and find the cause of a given problem.
+For each parameter, we need to find the optimum frequency.
+Too frequently will produce a load on the monitored system and generate too much data to be stored.
+If more often is needed, data will be detailed enough to let you analyze and find the cause of a given problem.

 Monitoring solutions can collect a lot of data.
-Too much data leaves you overwhelmed and looking for that needle of useful information in the haystack of raw data can be frustrating Too little information can lead to inability to locate issues or reach incorrect conclusions, which can be very costly.
+More data leaves you overwhelmed, and looking for that needle of useful information in the haystack of raw data can be frustrating.
+Too little information can lead to an inability to locate issues or reach incorrect conclusions, which can be very costly.

 If you collect too much data, you will run into two other problems as well: